2022 Procedures for the FATF AML/CFT/CPF Mutual Evaluations, Follow-Up and ICRG

 application/pdf

-• The assessment sequence will be based on three factors – the time since a country’s last assessment, its level of ML/TF risks and the relative size of its economy and financial sector – so that the FATF assesses in priority the countries whose assessments are most outdated, that face higher risks and have important financial sectors.
+• The assessment sequence will be based on three factors - the time since a country’s last assessment, its level of ML/TF risks and the relative size of its economy and financial sector.
+This ensures that the FATF assesses in priority the countries whose assessments are most outdated, that face higher risks and have important financial sectors.

 • After their mutual evaluation, countries will have three years to take action and address the deficiencies.
 If they fail to do so, they will automatically face a range of measures, including the possibility of the FATF publicly raising concerns about outstanding deficiencies.

-• The follow-up assessment process will be more results-oriented, focusing on specific actions to tackle money laundering, terrorist financing and the financing of weapons of mass destruction.
+• The follow-up assessment process is results-oriented, focusing on specific actions to tackle money laundering, terrorist financing and the financing of weapons of mass destruction.

-• The shorter cycle, greater scrutiny and strong follow-up mechanisms will ensure that governments stay focused on taking effective action to detect, prevent and punish money laundering, terrorist financing and the financing of proliferation of weapons of mass destruction.
+• The round of mutual evaluations based on the 2023 Methodology will be a six-year cycle.
+The shorter cycle, greater scrutiny and strong follow-up mechanisms will ensure that governments stay focused on taking effective action to detect, prevent and punish money laundering, terrorist financing and the financing of proliferation of weapons of mass destruction.

 In brief